You need your library card number and your PIN number. If you have lost your library card, visit one of our locations to get a replacement.

 How long can I keep items I check out?

-Most books, videos, audios, and magazines are borrowed for fourteen (14) days and may be renewed up to five times if there are no requests for the item; art prints are borrowed for 2 months.
+Most books, videos, audios, and magazines are borrowed for fourteen (14) days and may be renewed up to five times if there are no requests for the item.

 Will I be charged overdue fines?